atomisthq/docs/docs/developer/prerequisites.md

 Most instructions in this documentation (such as `atomist start`) expect you to be in the root directory of your SDM repository.

-### Local Mode
+## Local Mode

-That's all you need!
 You're ready to run your SDM locally, as described in the [local mode page][local].

+Each individual SDM may have its own requirements, too.
+For instance, [org-visualizer][] needs Postgres to run in local mode.
+An SDM for delivering Java projects may need a JDK and Maven or Gradle.
+Check your SDM's README for special needs.

 [local]: local.md (LocalMode)